 - We’re responsible for regulating the chemical ingredients in personal care, skin care, make-up and other cosmetic products s that are not medicines or marketed as having therapeutic effects.
 These ingredients are therefore considered to have an 'industrial' use.

 Learn more about the difference between cosmetics and therapeutics.

-Registration applies even if another business is already importing the same (or similar) chemicals.
+- even if another business is already importing the same (or similar) chemicals or products

 Learn more about registration and who must register.

-Every relevant industrial chemical in the personal care, skin care, make-up and cosmetic products that you want to introduce must be authorised under 1 of our 5 main categories:
+Every relevant industrial chemical in the personal care, skin care, make-up and cosmetic products that you want to introduce must be authorised under one of our 5 main categories: